 As mentioned in its literature, the AT5040 does have reasonably smooth off axis response for higher frequencies (5kHz to 20kHz).
 Even so, the cardioid polar pattern is tight for this frequency range and when moving off axis horizontally we noticed a tail off from 30 degrees, and certainly by 45 degrees you're losing high frequency content.

-Watch this in the vertical plane too, although the difference is less marked than with other rectangular capsule mics like Sweden's Pearl ELM-C. This is something to be aware of when working with animated vocalists.
+Watch this in the vertical plane too, although the difference is less marked than with other rectangular capsule microphones like Sweden's Pearl ELM-C. This is something to be aware of when working with animated vocalists.

 So, how does it sound?
 Pretty neutral.
 There's no real evidence of a big high frequency lift and the subtle peaks and troughs in the frequency response aren't obvious.
 That said, there's a wonderful openness to the sound.
 This works great on vocals and, when positioned carefully, on acoustic guitar, percussion and drums.